HebeHH/LLMRL-learning/README.md

 ### Traditional RL vs LLM RL

 These are kinda different things.
-Traditional RL involves continuous environment interaction and, well, learning.
+Traditional RL (TradRL) involves continuous environment interaction and, well, learning.
 LLM RL batch learns and then stops learning (usually) - you just use the resultant models.

-Reward distribution is also different - TradRL tends to have rewards given continuously at every step, LLMRL runs the entire episode and only then gives you the reward.
+Reward distribution is also different - TradRL tends to have rewards given continuously at every step, LLM RL runs the entire episode and only then gives you the reward.
 This relates to the above point.
 TradRL learns *during* an episode, and the learning is somewhat but not reliably generalizable to other episodes.
-LLMRL learns *from* an episode, then generalizes to other episodes.
-TradRL helps within the current episode, LLMRL helps with future episodes.
+LLM RL learns *from* an episode, then generalizes to other episodes.
+TradRL helps within the current episode, LLM RL helps with future episodes.

 TradRL has feedback loops within each step (action -> sense response -> next action).
-LLMRL treats each token as a step, so it skips the 'sense' part (token -> next token).
+LLM RL treats each token as a step, so it skips the 'sense' part (token -> next token).

-There are still some similarities:

-* It involves sequential decision making (each token is a decision)
-* It deals with delayed rewards (only get feedback at sequence end)
-* It requires credit assignment (core RL problem)
-* It uses RL mathematical frameworks (policy gradients, value functions)

-Still, I think Sutton would be mad.[^1]
+You do get TradRL heritage in the value and reward functions, credit assignment, and policy gradients.
+I'm not sure that's enough to steal the label - I think Sutton would be mad, but maybe that's just me.[^1]

 ### Gradient Descent vs LLM RL